-When there is a disease outbreak, the most worrying thing is its ability to spread to other areas.
-Some diseases spread form once country to another while others remain restricted to the origin of the outbreak.
-A disease that spreads across different nations is called a pandemic whereas an illness that affects a larger population than expected but remains restricted to the place of origin is called an epidemic.
+When there is a disease outbreak, the most worrying thing is how the disease will spread.
+Some diseases spread from once country to another while others remain restricted to their country of origin.
+A disease that spreads across different nations is called a pandemic, whereas an illness that affects a larger population than expected but remains restricted to the place of origin is called an epidemic.
 To get an in-depth understanding of these two terms, we will define each separately.

 Consistency is a common factor that characterizes a disease.
 Some diseases can spread very fast and can grow beyond the expected number of individuals over a given place and time.
 An epidemic is the occurrence of a disease that affects a large proportion of the population over a wide geographical area at a given time.

 What is a Pandemic?

 A pandemic is the spread of an epidemic globally.
 According to the World Health Organization, for a disease occurrence to be termed a pandemic it should meet two conditions.
 One, it must spread worldwide from one nation to another.
 Secondly, the occurrence of the disease must be seen, which means the people who are diseased must show signs.

 The Difference Between a Pandemic and an Epidemic

 Based on the definitions of each term above, we are able to differentiate the two.
 Firstly, an epidemic is an infectious, contagious, or viral disease that affects many individuals in a specific area.
 For example, if an outbreak of the swine flu took place in China, it would be termed an epidemic so long as the disease is restricted to China.
 An epidemic occurrence is in excess of the usually expected cases for a particular illness or infection.